Deep Underground Neutrino Experiment: Design of LBNF/DUNE

-The Long Baseline Neutrino Facility
+Long Baseline Neutrino Facility

 The beamline for DUNE is called the "Long Baseline Neutrino Facility" (LBNF).
 The final design calls for a 2.4 MW proton beam from the Main Injector accelerator to be targeted in the LBNF beamline to produce pions and kaons that are magnetically focused into a decay pipe via a magnetic horn where they decay to neutrinos.
 The neutrinos will travel in a straight line through the Earth, reaching about 30 km underground near the mid-point, to arrive at the underground laboratory in Lead, South Dakota.